-Credit for completion of a well-rounded curriculum (elementary and middle schools) Elementary: "Credit for completion of a well-rounded curriculum" is a composite measure comprising (1) percent of students scoring proficient on the Maryland Integrated Science assessment (MISA), and (2) percent of 5th grade students passing one each of coursework in social studies, fine arts, physical education, and health.
+1 mothematics Credit for completion of a mathematics.
+Elementary: "Credit for completion of a well-rounded well-rounded curriculum curriculum" is a composite measure comprising: (elementary and middle percent of students scoring proficient on the Maryland schools) Integrated Science assessment (MISA), MISA was field tested with fifth graders in 2016-17 and is anticipated to be available for inclusion in the accountability system in 2018-19 (until MISA scores are available, this component will be removed from both the numerator and denominator of the accountability system); and the percent of 5th grade students passing one each of coursework in social studies, fine arts, physical education, and health.
 MSDE will investigate the feasibility of including a third component, K to 3 growth, which would be available for inclusion in the 2020-21 school year at the earliest.
-Middle: "Transition to High School" is a composite measure comprising (1) percent of students scoring proficient on the Maryland Integrated Science Assessment (MISA), (2) percent of students scoring proficient on the Middle School Social Studies Assessment (MSSA), and (3) the percent of 8th grade students passing one each of coursework in mathematics, ELA, social studies, and science.
+Middle: "Credit for completion of a well-rounded curriculum" is a composite measure comprising: percent of students scoring proficient on the Maryland Integrated Science Assessment (MISA), MISA was field tested with eighth graders in 2016-17 and is anticipated to be available for inclusion in the accountability system in 2018-19; the percent of students scoring proficient on the Middle School Social Studies Assessment (MSSA), MSSA will be field tested in 2018-19 and is anticipated to be available for inclusion in the accountability system in 2020-21.
+Until MISA and MSSA scores are available, these components will be removed from both the numerator and denominator of the accountability system; and the percent of 8th grade students passing one each of coursework in mathematics, ELA, social studies, and science.
 Indicator b.
-Other Academic Measure(s) Description ("Readiness for postsecondary Success," On-track in 9th grade Percent of 9th grade students earning at least four credits in any of: mathematics, ELA, science, social studies, and/or world language. for high schools only) Credit for completion of a well-rounded curriculum Percent of 12th grade students graduating or exiting with a certificate of completion and achieving at least one of the following: - score 3 or higher on an Advanced Placement (AP) examination, or 4 or higher on an International Baccalaureate (IB) Program examination, - meet a standard set by the College Board on the SAT examination (score of 530 or higher (math) and 480 or higher (reading)), - meet a standard set by ACT, Inc. on the ACT examination (score of 21), - earn dual enrollment credit, - meet the University of Maryland entry requirements, - complete a career and technical education youth apprenticeship, - complete a career and technical education industry certification, - meet a standard on the ASVAB examination (standard to be determined pending study), - Students obtaining a Maryland High School Certificate of Program Completion: Entered the world of work through gainful employment; post-secondary education and training; supported employment; and/or other services that are integrated in the community.
+Other Academic Measure(s) On-track in 9th grade Description Description ("Readiness for On-track in 9th grade Percent of 9th grade students earning at least four credits in any of: mathematics, ELA, science, social Postsecondary Success," studies, and/or world language. for high schools only) Credit for completion of a Percent of students graduating or exiting with a well-rounded curriculum certificate of program completion and achieving at (high schools) least one of the following: - score 3 or higher on an Advanced Placement (AP) examination, or 4 or higher on an International Baccalaureate (IB) Program examination; - met a standard set by the College Board on the SAT examination (score of 530 or higher (math) and 480 or higher (reading)); - met a standard set by ACT, Inc. on the ACT examination (score of 21); - earned credit for dual enrollment; - met the University of Maryland entry requirements; - completed a career and technical education youth apprenticeship; - completed a career and technical education industry certification; - completed an MSDE-approved career and technology program; - met a standard on the ASVAB examination (standard to be determined pending study); or, - Students obtaining a Maryland High School Certificate of Program Completion: Entered the world of work through gainful employment; post-secondary education and training; supported employment; and/or other services that are integrated in the community.

-Preliminary study of Maryland data, where available, indicates that these measures are valid, reliable, and allow for meaningful differentiation in school performance.
-In particular, a study of the data for the "credit for completion of a well-rounded curriculum" measures indicates that the measures are statewide.
+A preliminary study of Maryland data, where available, indicates that these measures are valid, reliable, and allow for meaningful differentiation in school performance.
+A study of the data for the "credit for completion of a well-rounded curriculum" indicates that the measure is valid statewide as all schools offer these options.